Apple MacBook Pro 14-inch vs Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H

 Frequently Asked Questions

-Apple MacBook Pro 14-inch excels if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
-Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H is better if you prioritize ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
-Pick based on your budget and daily use.
+Apple MacBook Pro 14-inch is the better choice if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
+Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H wins if you value ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
+Both are rated highly (4.9★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure